canonical/maas/docs/configure.rst

 ----------------------------

-You may have some specific reason to choose a particular version of Ubuntu to install on your nodes, perhaps based around package avaiability, hardware support or some other reason.
+You may have some specific reason to choose a particular version of Ubuntu to install on your nodes, perhaps based around package availability, hardware support or some other reason.

 It is possible to choose a specific series from those available in a number of ways.

 From the user interface
 ^^^^^^^^^^^^^^^^^^^^^^^

-For individual nodes it is a straightforward task to select the Ubuntu series to install from the user interface.
+The web-based user interface makes it easy to select which Ubuntu series you wish to install on an individual node.
 When either adding a node manually, or on the node page when the node has been automatically discovered but before it is accepted, there is a drop down menu to select the version of Ubuntu you wish to install.